sublee/subl.ee/docs/resume.md

     [hangulize-idea].
 Originally, wrote it in Python.
 But rewrote it in Go to achieve better features, performance, and productivity.

-    Designed and implemented the Web service and RESTful API.
+    Designed and implemented the web service and RESTful API.
 Professional Korean translators usually visit here to translate undocumented proper nouns.
 For example, Netflix refers this project in [the Korean timed text style guide][netflix-style].